The Ultimate Guide To Healing From Grief

 Stage 6: Hope

-As time goes on we begin to adjust to the loss that we have experienced.
-You may feel a sense of hope, or like life feels a little lighter than it did.
-Whilst life will look different, you will learn to rebuild yourself around the loss.
-You may still experience sad days, but you will feel a renewed strength when it comes to life in general.
+As you adjust to the loss, you may begin to feel a sense of hope, or like life feels a little lighter than it did.
+Whilst life will look different, you will begin to feel a renewed strength when it comes to life in general.

 Stage 7: Processing Grief